12 Best Helpdesk Software in 2026

 Pricing: Roughly $49 to $70 per agent per month with all modules included, with discounts kicking in above 100 agents.
 It is quote-based with a free trial, but no permanent free plan.
 Pricing is by quote at haloitsm.com.

-Where it falls short: Breadth comes with setup complexity.
-Reviewers consistently warn that you should budget for an implementation partner because the platform is powerful but raw to configure.
+Where it falls short: Breadth comes at the cost of setup complexity.
+Reviewers consistently warn that you should budget for an implementation partner because the platform is powerful but raw in terms of configuration.
 And the pricing is quote-based, so you cannot size a deal from the website.
 Slack-first conversational resolution is not its strength.

 12. Spiceworks